One of the most important things for an entrepreneur to be successful is a business plan.

 If your company does not have any IP, you will need to describe your licensing strategy.
 This will show that your company will not be blocked or hindered in operation from another patent.
 If you are a spin out from a university, licensing is usually easier.
 This is because the university and your company can benefit from licensing.
 But, it is important to do extensive research for your particular situation.
 Learn more about securing IP for your startup here.

-In the competition section you will want to provide a profile of all significant competing companies.
+In the competition section, you will want to provide a profile of all significant competing companies.
 This will require extensive research, but it is better to include all options than to leave any out.
 Consider these questions when drafting your competition section:

 Lots of these questions are hypothetical, but thinking about their possible outcomes is important to understanding your competition.
 Being forthright with investors is a better idea than downplaying possible competition in the market.
+Further, investors will also do their own research and if they uncover competitors you don’t mention, it may impact their willingness to invest.

 Another important thing to consider is the “status quo.”
 If there truly is no other company in your market that could be competition, your competition will be the current status quo.
 Why should consumers use your product over what they are currently doing?

-There's an old adage that says “Investors don't invest in ideas they invest in people.”
-In this section you want to be able to market yourself and your colleagues.
+There's an old adage that says “Investors don't invest in ideas, they invest in people.”
+In this section, you want to be able to market yourself and your colleagues.
 What qualifications of your management team can help you achieve your goals?

-This section will describe how you expect to make money selling your product.
+This section describes how you expect to make money selling your product.
 For a biotech company, money is often a long way down the road.
 Creating a business model early on will allow you to understand where your money is coming from before you make a profit.
 You will need to consider these questions when formulating your business model (different from a business plan):

 Unless someone on your team is a CPA or has an MBA degree, it is smart to hire outside help for the financial part of your business plan.
 This way you can be entirely sure that your findings are correct, and that investors will not question your credibility.